numbas/editor-docs/source/tutorials/upload-vle.rst

 .. note::

     At least Blackboard 9.1 Service Pack 6 is required to run Numbas exams.
     There's no way of checking your Blackboard version from within Blackboard, so check with your server admin that you're using a sufficiently recent version.

-Click to watch a screencast taking you through the instructions below:

 .. raw:: html

-    <div style="text-align: center;"><iframe src="http://player.vimeo.com/video/58532194" width="600" height="337" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
+    <iframe src="https://player.vimeo.com/video/167121013" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Log in to Blackboard, and go to the content section of the relevant course.
 Click on the :guilabel:`Content package (SCORM)` item under the :guilabel:`Build Content` menu.

 .. image:: screenshots/blackboard_content.png